Gerard Schwarz: Early life

 Schwarz was born in Weehawken, New Jersey, to Jewish parents.
 His parents were both physicians and took him to concerts and opera performances.
 Schwarz began his trumpet career at age 8.
 By 12 years of age, he dedicated his life to becoming a musician.
-He graduated from New York City's High School of Performing Arts and Juilliard School of Music and began his musical career as a trumpeter, performing until 1977 as co-principal of the New York Philharmonic under Pierre Boulez.
+He graduated from New York City's High School of Performing Arts and the Juilliard School of Music In addition, he completed studies in composition with Paul Creston in the early 1960s.
+He began his musical career as a trumpeter, performing until 1977 as co-principal of the New York Philharmonic under Pierre Boulez.
 He began conducting in 1966.

 Schwarz champions American composers, past and present.
 He has made more than 100 recordings with the Seattle Symphony including many American works.
 In particular, he won acclaim for his recordings of symphonies and orchestral works by Walter Piston, Howard Hanson, William Schuman, Alan Hovhaness, and David Diamond.

 Schwarz built the strength of the Seattle Symphony.
 In 1983 it had 5,000 subscribers; as of 2008 it had 35,000.
 He spearheaded the effort to build Benaroya Hall for the symphony.
 However, his leadership style of the Seattle Symphony was controversial among some musicians.
 A portrait painting of Schwarz by artist Michele Rushworth was unveiled and installed at Benaroya Hall in 2011.